In News

 “Oh Lord, I pray that my child has a long and healthy life, and allow me to live long enough to see him reach his full potential as an adult member of the Jewish community.
 Send strength and success to those in my community who have come forward to share the enormous responsibility of caring for my special needs child, and for creating an environment where he can be as independent as possible.
 Bless those who are committed to the future of all special needs individuals because their dream of an inclusive Chicago Jewish community has now become a reality.”

-Joyce Schur is a parent of Josh Schur, a client of the first Libenu home for Men.
+Joyce Schur is a parent of Josh Schur, a resident of the first Libenu home for Men.
 She is a writer, editor and professional scuba diver

 Recent Posts